Skip to main content

 These are the organizations that make our projects and services possible.

-We have an advisory board that oversees our work and provides support for the development of our mission.
+We have an Advisory Board that oversees our work and supports the development of our mission.
 It is composed of:

-She is an international human rights lawyer with an extensive experience in Latin America.
-She is currently the executive director of The Women's Equality Center.
+She is an international human rights lawyer with extensive experience in Latin America.
+She is currently the Executive Director of the Women's Equality Center.

 She has led multiple global initiatives in Southeast and South Asia, Latin America, the Caribbean, West Africa, Europe, and the United States and has training in management, racial inequalities, and feminism.
 She currently serves as an international consultant in philanthropy and narrative work.